3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d01/instructor_notes/intro_to_the_internet.md

 	- Can anyone tell me what CRUD means?
 - Create(POST), Read(GET), Update(PUT), Delete(DELETE) — (CRUD)

-If we think about this in terms of a blog we can ask to see a blog post(Read/GET), we can create blog post and save it(Create/POST), we can then go and edit that blog post(Update/PUT), and finally if we are embarrassed by it, we can delete it(Delete/DELETE).
+If we think about this in terms of a blog: we can ask to see a blog post (Read/GET), we can create blog post and save it (Create/POST), we can then go and edit that blog post (Update/PUT), and finally if we are embarrassed by it, we can delete it (Delete/DELETE).

-During Unit 1 you likely inadvertently used the GET verb.
+During Unit One, you likely inadvertently used the GET verb.
 Can you guess in what context you used it?

 <br />

 ### Request-Response Cycle

-So, let's get our hands dirty: what is the easiest way you can come up with to make a GET request?
+So, let's get our hands dirty: what is the easiest way you can come up with to make a **GET** request?

-EXERCISE: For the nexxt 15 minutes, look in the student_labs directory and read through the explanation of cURL and work through the exercises.
+EXERCISE: For the next 15 minutes, look at this [link](https://github.com/ATL-WDI-Curriculum/atl-wdi-9/blob/master/unit_02/w06d01/instructor_notes/curl_lab.md), read through the explanation of cURL and work through the exercises.

 EXERCISE: 5 minute breakout session!
 With your partner, work together to come up with an explanation, in your own words, of how the internet works, HTTP verbs, and the request-response cycle.